linhduongtuan/VNUHCM-typst-poster/README.md

 - *If you want to learn how to create presentation slides, please refer to [my other repository](https://github.com/linhduongtuan/DTU-typst-presentation).*

 ### Acknowledgement
-- I modify my repository based on the reference from [this repository](https://github.com/pncnmnp/typst-poster).
+- I modify my repository based on the reference in [this repository](https://github.com/pncnmnp/typst-poster).